Stockflare/developer/README.md

 We are a remote-working company and every developer is responsible for managing and achieving their own objectives in a timely fashion; co-ordinating with the rest of the team on a daily basis.
 If you are a skilled developer, this position will offer you an unparalleled amount of freedom and flexibility to work with, share and evolve your own personal skills.
 We passionately encourage the use and incorporation of new languages and bleeding-edge technologies into our platform as it evolves.

 At Stockflare, every project is maintained and documented similar to how you would expect to find an open source project.
-As many of the developers that would work with you are based in different timezones, they may not always be available to ask questions about their work; being able to document and justify your technical implementations clearly (in English) is of utmost importance.
+As many of the developers that would work with you are based in different timezones, they may not always be available to be asked questions about their work; being able to document and justify your technical implementations clearly (in English) is of the utmost importance.

 ## Values / Ethos